karamabbasi05/Osint-Sync/README.md

 ### Context Menu Search
 1. Select any text on a webpage (username, email, or phone number)
 2. Right-click on the selected text
-3. Choose "Search with OsintX"
+3. Choose "Search with osint-sync"
 4. Results appear instantly in the popup

 ### Managing History